9 Fool proof Food Allergen Management tips

 7. Store food allergens safely in labelled, lidded containers to avoid cross contamination.

-8. Make sure staff start the conversation about food allergies as soon as possible.
+8. Make sure you have procedures in place if someone asks about allergens.
+Staff should start the conversation about food allergies as soon as possible.
 Talking with a customer about their allergy or intolerance will help to give them accurate information so the customer can make an informed choice on what to eat safely.
-And
+Nominate a staff member as an ‘Allergy Champion’ on each shift in the kitchen and front of house.
+They should handle all food allergy queries from both customers and staff to keep communication simple.

 9. Document any allergen incidents and ‘near misses’ to identify recurring problems and trends.
 Learning from any mistakes may help stop a more serious incident happening in the future.